gander-social/gander-social-atproto/packages/api/README.md

 This API is a client for ATProtocol servers.
 It communicates using HTTP.
 It includes:

-- ✔️ APIs for ATProto and Bluesky.
+- ✔️ APIs for ATProto and Gander.
 - ✔️ Validation and complete typescript types.
 - ✔️ Session management.
 - ✔️ A RichText library.